The AMD Koduri Cube And Option Plays

 What this means for AMD investors is that deep-learning servers will be requiring (and AMD will be selling) a lot more AMD GPUs per server.

-The photo below illustrates a basic cube setup of 4x GPU accelerators working with a server-grade Ryzen "Naples" chip.
+The photo below illustrates a basic cube setup of 4x GPU accelerators working with a server-grade Ryzen "Naples" chip:

 Continuing, Mr. Koduri states: